Managing remote working

 - Achieve results – Managers need to support business operations and projects to ensure that key performance indicators and stakeholder requirements continue to be met.

-Many leaders and managers will have built ways of working, personal styles and tools to meet these principles in a stable workplace environment.
+Many leaders and managers developed their working styles, personal styles and tools to meet the principles of a stable workplace environment.

-The situation we are all now facing means that, for many, those skills are either redundant or need modifying to remain effective during this period of changing circumstances.
+The situation we are all now facing means that, for many, those skills need modifying to remain effective during this period of changing circumstances.

 Face-to-face interactions and daily communication create feelings of trust and cohesion within a team.